by Texas Homesteader ~

 Now I’ll admit my makeup needs are few.
 I live and work on a ranch.
 So my typical workday doesn’t typically involve makeup anyway.
 But I do like to wear light makeup when RancherMan & I go out, or when we go to church.
 There are lots of recipes out there that call for various specialty ingredients.
 But y’all know my battle cry: “Use WhatCha Got!”

 So my go-to method of mixing up face powder typically involves a base of cornstarch and various spices to color it.
 My powdered makeup only includes a few ingredients that I always have in my pantry.
 I can mix it up quickly and adjust the color easily when the seasons change.

 This face powder needs to be applied very lightly, it’s meant to be a sheer powder that just helps even out your skin tone.
 If you need something heavier to cover blemishes or more obvious skin imperfections, this is probably not what you’re after.
-But if you want a sheer powder, this is what I use:
+But if you want a light, sheer powder, this is what I use:

 Face Powder Recipe